KrystianKosek/Crypto_Price_Predictor/README.md

 https://crypto-pred-test.herokuapp.com/
 ## Weekly plan :
    ### Week 1 (01.05 - 07.05)
 Week one goal is to create cryptocurrencies database.
 We are going to eliminate JSON file usage for saving cryptocurrencies data in paprika_client.
 Instead of this we are going to directly update database.
 We also are going to draw charts based on data from database.

-Stworzenie bazy danych kryptowalut i aktualizowanie ich na bieżąco (wyeliminowanie korzystania zapisywania JSON), tworzenie wykresów z bazy, wyświetlanie N kryptowalut na głównej.
-Dodanie funkcjonalności wyboru waluty jaką prezentujemy, np. złótówki
+What more we want to display N number of cryptocurrencies on the home page and add functionality of choosing currency that is cryptocurrency diplayed in.
    ### Week 2 (07.05 - 14.05)
 Dodanie dedykowanych podstron dających możliwość przeglądania detali danych kryptowalut, mechanizm wyszukiwania na głównej, każda kryptowaluta prezentowana na głównej ma mieć możliwość kliknięcia w nią w celu przekierowania na dedykowaną stronę.
 W tym momencie nasza aplikacja będzie w połowie gotowa, będzie działała jak przeglądarka do kryptowalut.
 Pod koniec tygodnia zajmiemy się testami i sprawdzimy czy nie ma błędów.
    ### Week 3 (14.05 - 21.05)